werpu/angular-bootstrap-picker/README.md

 Why another date picker?
 There are myriads of date pickers on the net, so why another one?
 The answer is simple, I could not find any which was able to handle timezones in a decent manner, and also had maintainable code.
 At least not for Angularjs.
-My main requirement was to be able to nail down a date picker to a certain timezone and allow input and output within the parameters of this zone independend of the browser timezone.
+My main requirement was to be able to nail down a date picker to a certain timezone and allow input and output within the parameters of this zone independent of the browser timezone.
-So I tried various pickers and while they did have timezone support it often was buggy and the code often was in a state that it was more work to try to fix the issue instead of writing my own picker.
+So I tried various pickers, and while they did have timezone support, it often was buggy and the code often was in a state that it was more work to try to fix the issue instead of writing my own picker.

 Most of the time this was due to various facts